 All students on Medical Leave will be reviewed by the relevant Student Affairs Dean.
 The student will provide a report from the treating physician for the medical condition indicating recovery and stating the necessity for maintenance treatment and required accommodations, if any.
-This must be forwarded by verifiable instrument to the respective Student Affairs Dean.
+This must be forwarded by verifiable instrument to the Office of Student Affairs at least 30 days in advance of desired re-enrollment date.
 Once this information is received, the student will be interviewed either virtually or in-person at the discretion of the respective Student Affairs Dean.
-If, following completion this review and interview, the respective Student Affairs Dean continues to have concerns about the student's ability to meet AUC's Technical Standards, the Dean has the discretion to refer the student for an independent FFD Evaluation to be completed by a qualified licensed psychologist or board-certified psychiatrist and at AUC's expense.
+If, following completion of this review and interview, the respective Student Affairs Dean continues to have concerns about the student's ability to meet, the Student Affairs Dean has the discretion to refer the student for an independent FFD Evaluation to be completed by a qualified licensed psychologist or board-certified psychiatrist and at AUC's expense.
 If the student is found to be unfit for duty, the results of the FFD will be reported to the Chief Academic Officer.
 Otherwise, the respective Student Affairs Dean will report that the student is fit for duty to the Office of the Registrar, and the student will be returned to medical or clinical studies as soon as a schedule can be arranged.